jaljo/articles/trello-history/trello-history.md

 ## From the idea to the POC

-We first approached the problem with the idea to use a [web extension](https://developer.mozilla.org/fr/docs/Mozilla/Add-ons/WebExtensions).
+We approached the problem with the idea to use a
+[web extension](https://developer.mozilla.org/fr/docs/Mozilla/Add-ons/WebExtensions).
 They offer a convenient way to enhance the navigation experience and could be written using traditionnal browser side web technologies (HTML, CSS, JS).
 So we